nikhilrstg18/blogger/content/posts/2022-09-12/index.md

 ![Heap](./media/jre-1.png)

-Place to store and write information (variables, objects, etc) --> Memory Heap --> used by JS engine for memory allocation
+A place to store and write information (variables, objects, etc) --> Memory Heap --> used by JS engine for memory allocation

 ```javascript
 const number = 100; // allocate memory for number